loda-lang/loda-programs/programs/oeis/list6.md

 * [A315311](http://oeis.org/A315311) ([L12 program](315/A315311.asm)): Coordination sequence Gal.3.51.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315320](http://oeis.org/A315320) ([L30 program](315/A315320.asm)): Coordination sequence Gal.4.135.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315329](http://oeis.org/A315329) ([L27 program](315/A315329.asm)): Coordination sequence Gal.6.635.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315337](http://oeis.org/A315337) ([L53 program](315/A315337.asm)): Coordination sequence Gal.4.145.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315339](http://oeis.org/A315339) ([L19 program](315/A315339.asm)): Coordination sequence Gal.4.141.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315340](http://oeis.org/A315340) ([L20 program](315/A315340.asm)): Coordination sequence Gal.6.625.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315361](http://oeis.org/A315361) ([L27 program](315/A315361.asm)): Coordination sequence Gal.5.328.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.